mirkonasato/notarealdb/README.md

 # Not a Real DB

-An extremely simple "database" for Node.js that stores data in local JSON files.

-It's intended for testing and sample applications.
+A "fake" database for Node.js that stores data in local JSON files, for testing and sample applications.

 ## Usage